avr2002/quiz-master-mad2/docs/API Design.md

   - Validates field lengths
 - `DELETE /subjects/{subject_id}/chapters/{chapter_id}` → Delete a chapter (Admin only)
   - Cascades deletion to related quizzes
+- `GET /subjects/{subject_id}/chapters/search` → Search chapters within a subject
+  - Supports query parameter `q` for search term
+  - Supports pagination with `limit` and `offset`
+  - Returns chapters matching the search term in name or description
+  - Scoped to the specified subject

 **Logic**
 - Each subject has multiple chapters